Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Do you want to add motion blur or freeze motion?
 The triangle lets you know that a faster shutter speed helps to freeze motion and a slow shutter speed allows motion blur.

 Do you want lovely bokeh or should everything be in focus?
-Your aperture is the key to answer that question.
+Your aperture is the key to answering that question.

-Most of photography is like other aspects of life.
+Most photography is like other aspects of life.
 Everything is a compromise.
-When you deal with continuous light, you have to work with the Exposure Triangle to determine which criteria matters most do you.
+When you deal with continuous light, you have to work with the Exposure Triangle to determine which criteria matter most to you.

 In cases with electrical lights, you may be able to turn up the power to compensate for the ISO.
-However, you may also have a light so bright that your subjects squint and have horrible expressions.
-If you're dealing with still life subjects, that's not much of a problem.
+However, you may also have a bright light that your subjects squint and have horrible expressions.
+If you’re dealing with still-life subjects, that’s not much of a problem.